COVID-19 pandemic in New Zealand: Mass gatherings

 Due to the COVID-19 pandemic, mass gatherings were discouraged to comply with social distancing measures to combat the virus.
 In response, the Royal New Zealand Returned and Services' Association suspended all ANZAC Day service and red poppy collections for 2020.
-Following the murder of George Floyd in May 2020, which sparked global protests, Black Lives Matter protests were held in several major centers including Auckland, Wellington and Christchurch in early June 2020.
+Following the murder of George Floyd in May 2020, which sparked global protests, Black Lives Matter protests were held in several major centres including Auckland, Wellington and Christchurch in early June 2020.
 These protests were criticised by several health and political figures including Siouxsie Wiles, Prime Minister Jacinda Ardern, Deputy Prime Minister Winston Peters, and ACT Party leader David Seymour for flouting social distancing restrictions.
 In addition, anti-lockdown protests occurred between August and September 2020.

 Due to border and social distancing restrictions caused by COVID-19, several sports and recreational events including the Super Rugby season and the 2020 Warbirds Over Wanaka airshow were suspended in mid-March 2020.

 Following a new community outbreak in South Auckland in mid February 2021, the Halberg Awards were postponed to comply with Alert Level 3 restrictions on mass gatherings.
 In addition, Napier's Art Deco Festival and Auckland's Gay Pride parade were cancelled.
 Auckland's Splore festival was postponed to 26–28 March 2021.

 In February 2022, on the grounds of New Zealand's parliament, police gave trespass notices to anti-vaccine protestors who had spent two nights illegally camped.
 More than 50 were arrested.